tanhanliang/generate-my-face/readme.md

 with the correct image type)
 2) Edit the `main()` function to set how many training epochs you want and how often you want a generated image to be saved.
-(The most number of epochs I've run it for is 2000, and there generally was no improvement after about 500 epochs or so.
+(The most number of epochs I've run it for is 2000, and there generally was no improvement after about 500 epochs or so.)
-Yeah the current GAN that I've got here is sh*t...Or to be diplomatic, in the style of what you say during an interview, "Training a GAN is a very challenging and rewarding task")

 Then open `models/parameters.py` and set the parameters accordingly.